Wegxx/bytebank/README.md

 # Bytebank

-  This is a *bytebank* created as a way of exercice some `kotlin` fundaments as part of my personal development path with the language.
+  This is a **bytebank** created as a way of exercice some `Kotlin` fundaments as part of my personal development path with the language.
+This repository makes part of my **Alura Kotlin training**.

 # Annotations Scope Function Selection